 He said his exodus from Hollywood was his own doing.
 "I guess I felt like I had this great thing in Star Wars that provided all these opportunities and gave me a career, but it all kind of felt a little too handed to me," he said.
 "I didn't want to go through life feeling like I was just riding a wave."

 Christensen still acts, but to many, he'll always be Anakin Skywalker.

 Birthplace: Vancouver, Canada

 Credits: Star Wars: Episode III - Revenge of the Sith, Star Wars: Episode II - Attack of the Clones, Jumper, Awake

-Birthplace: Huntington, Huntington, New York, United States of America
+Birthplace: Huntington, New York, USA